Dirichlet forms on unconstrained Sierpinski carpets: Proof of Proposition

 \section{Proof of Proposition \ref{prop32}}

 In this appendix, we prove Proposition \ref{prop32}.
-The proof is essentially the same as that in \cite{KZ}(Theorem 2.1), with slight adjustment due to the change of condition \textbf{(A3)}.
+The proof is essentially the same as that in \cite[Theorem 2.1]{KZ}, with slight adjustment due to the change of condition \textbf{(A3)}.
 We reproduce it here for the convenience of readers.
+In the following context, all the positive constants $C$ appeared depend only on the $\USC$.